shumeiberk/Final_Project/README.md

 # Final_Project: Coronavirus in the US

 # Sources
-- Excel: mask_us_by_county, us, us_cuonties, us_states (Data from The New York Times, based on reports from state and local health agencies)
+- Excel: mask_us_by_county, us, us_counties, us_states (Data from The New York Times, based on reports from state and local health agencies)
+-- https://github.com/nytimes/covid-19-data (refer README in NYT github for definitions and source citations)
 - Software: Python 3.6.1, Jupyter Notebook 6.0.1

 # Objectives